 How It Works

-Here’s how to use the new upload feature after you’ve logged into the iOS app:
+Here’s how to use the new upload feature after you’ve logged into the iOS or Android app:

 - Navigate to your preferred upload destination in your B2 Cloud Storage buckets.